Back

 • You can start by checking for hot or cold drafts: are there blocked radiators? or heat loss due to poorly insulated doors or windows?

-• Then you can regulate the ventilation.
-Thanks to a variable speed drive, it is possible to adapt the speed of the fan according to the needs of the day.
+• Then you can regulate ventilation.
+Thanks to a variable speed drive, you can adapt the fan speed to the needs of the day.

 • And why not reuse the hot air created in the kitchen?
 It is possible to recover this hot air with energy recovery devices that will be used to produce hot water for the sanitary facilities or to produce clean hot air to replace the heating.